Andrew Olexander: Political career

 In 1999, Olexander won pre-selection for the safe Liberal Legislative Council seat of Silvan Province, and was subsequently elected.
 After the Liberal Party's defeat at the 2002 election, Olexander was promoted to the shadow ministry, taking on the portfolios of Youth, Arts and Consumer Affairs in December 2002.
 During 2002 to 2004, he also served on the Scrutiny of Acts and Regulations Committee.

-In June 2006, Olexander was reported to have drafted a Private Member's Bill that would allow gay civil unions in Victoria.
+In June 2006, Olexander was reported to have drafted a private member's bill that would allow gay civil unions in Victoria.
 The bill was not presented to the parliament.

 Olexander threatened to run against Liberal members in the Eastern Metropolitan Region for the 2006 election, but ultimately did not nominate.

 Controversies

 In the early hours of 11 July 2004, Olexander had been drinking and was driving home when he fell asleep at the wheel and crashed his taxpayer funded car into four parked cars in Port Melbourne.
 He was fined $500 and lost his licence for 12 months.

 Olexander was also investigated regarding his residence.
 He was claiming that his Ringwood East address was his primary residence, while claiming parliamentary expenses to stay at his Docklands apartment.
 The president of the Legislative Council was opened an inquiry in the claiming of these benefits from a number of members, including Olexander.

-He attracted some attention in late 2004 for advocating for greater funding for gambling support groups and his criticism of the government's backdown on their election promise to extend the Epping railway line to South Morang.
+He attracted some attention in late 2004 for advocating for greater funding for gambling support groups and his criticism of the government's backdown on its election promise to extend the Epping railway line to South Morang.
 He was ultimately forced to pay back the travel allowance that he was not entitled to.

 On 7 January 2009, Olexander appeared before the Melbourne Magistrates' Court, accused of driving on the CityLink tollway three times without a pass.
-Magistrate Sharon Cure ordered Olexander pay a $100 fine on each of the three counts of using an unregistered vehicle on a tollway plus $40 in court costs.
+Magistrate Sharon Cure ordered him pay a $100 fine on each of the three counts of using an unregistered vehicle on a tollway plus $40 in court costs.